Building rating tools

 Accredited assessors

-Anyone can buy and use the NatHERS tools.
+Anyone can buy and use the NatHERS tools to better understand the energy efficiency of a home design.
 You can also employ a NatHERS accredited assessor to produce certified NatHERS ratings or provide energy efficiency-related building design advice.

 National requirements for NatHERS assessments have been developed to facilitate consistency in entry and rating outputs, and NatHERS accredited assessors must abide by these requirements.
 A certified national training course for assessors (Certificate IV in NatHERS Assessment) has also been established, which adds to the robustness and quality of ratings from NatHERS accredited assessors.